We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 ExpressVPN's apps for Windows and macOS

-The VPN’s server list is easy to navigate, too.
-‘Recommended’ servers are selected by default, but it doesn’t reveal the whole server list.
-We had to click ‘All Locations’ to see the full list, or we used the search bar to find a specific location.
+The server list is easy to navigate with ‘Recommended’ servers selected by default.
+To view the full list, click ‘All Locations’, or we use the search bar to find a specific region.

 Mobile (iPhone & Android)